quantumlib/OpenFermion/docker/README.md

 example.

 It takes a few minutes to build the image.
-What the Dockerfile does is to start from a base image of ubuntu and install OpenFermion, its plugins and the necessary applications needed for running these programs.
+What the Dockerfile does is to start from a base image of Ubuntu and install OpenFermion, its plugins and the necessary applications needed for running these programs.
 To run the image, use

 ```